-However, the weather in New Zealand changes fast, so you might encounter all four seasons in one day (similar to Ireland).
+However, the weather in New Zealand changes fa so that you might encounter all four seasons in one day (similar to Ireland).

-Temperatures are mild, and the climate in New Zealand is colder than in Australia.
+Temperatures are mild, and New Zealand’s climate is colder than Australia’s.

-Pack accordingly and always be ready for a weather change, especially when going to the South Island.
+Pack accordingly and always be ready for a weather change, especially when visiting the South Island.

 The west coast of the South Island is the wettest part of New Zealand.

-Unfortunately, we can confirm that – when we were there, it was raining so heavily that we couldn’t see any of the glaciers.
+Unfortunately, we can confirm that – when we were there, it was raining so heavily that we couldn’t see the glaciers.